dave-beings/beings-marketing/content/website/markdown/pages/2025-05-07-how-a-global-tech-company-reimagined-ux-research-with-cloudlab-by-beings.md

 ## CloudLab empowers researchers to do what they do best: observe, understand, and improve human experience —without cables, constraints, or compromises.
 “CloudLab is the future of research.”

-## 👋 Ready to Try It?
+## 👋 Ready to Experience Co-Intelligence?

-You don’t need to change everything.
-You just need to stay curious.
+You don't need to replace your expertise.
+You need to amplify it.
-Let Aida show you what it looks like to work with an **AI research assistant** that understands your world.
+Let Aida show you what it looks like to work with a **research co-pilot** that learns from you and grows with your team.

 [Try for free](https://app.beings.com)